miniflux/website/src/docs/installation.md

 3. Define the environment variable `DATABASE_URL` if necessary
 4. Run the SQL migrations: `miniflux -migrate`
 5. Create an admin user: `miniflux -create-admin`

+Note that you could also use the [Miniflux APT repository](howto.html#apt-repo) instead of downloading manually the Debian package.

 <p class="info">
 Systemd reads the environment variables from the file <code>/etc/miniflux.conf</code>.